rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Fighter.md

 **Extra Attack.** Ao tomar a ação Atacar (ver [[Combat Actions]]), você pode fazer 2 ataques em vez de 1.

 ### Especialização
-A partir do nível 4, escolha uma perícia entre **História, Medicina, Empatia, Lógica**.
+A partir do nível 4, escolha uma perícia entre **História, Medicina, Empatia e Lógica**.
 Ao rolar essa perícia, você adiciona seu bonus de proficiência.
 No nível 8, escolha uma perícia adicional.

 ### Fighter Feats
 Beginning at level 2, every time you gain a level in Fighter you gain a Witch Feat.
 You may instead of a Fighter feat take a Martial or General Feat of your choice.